“Unless you become like little children you will not enter the Kingdom of God."

 Our little ones are cared for in our nursery by volunteer staff who love them well.
 They play and learn while the community worships.

-Our “middlers” and high schoolers who have matriculated from Kid’s Chapel and are participating in the youth group, join the adults for worship as full participants in the worship life of our community.
+Our “middlers” and high schoolers who have matriculated from Kid’s Chapel, join the adults for worship as full participants in the worship life of our community.
+Special events of gathering are planned through out the year as well as one on one mentoring.

 These are the ways we share life together and yet provide the spiritual nourishment due each member, whether they are older or younger.